nathanvc/super-donor/README.md

 # super-donor
 Web app interface for a project to detect distinct donors IDs in the [Donor Sibling Registry](http://donorsiblingregistry.com) most likely to represent the same person.
 Project built as part of the [Insight Health Data Science](http://insighthealthdata.com) program.
 Distance prediction uses Large Margin Nearest Neighbor metric-learning.
 File LMNN_mat5 contains the metric learned space transformation that produces the distance measure.
 To see a some of my python code, see dsr_app/views.py.
+Data analysis and algorithm development are in the SuperDonor_dev repository.

 See web-site at [http://super-donor.com] (http://super-donor.com)